attack68/rateslib/docs/source/i_whatsnew.rst

        default, negates the modification rule for day type tenors and applies it only to month and year type tenors.
    * - Instruments
      - Add a :meth:`~rateslib.instruments.FXOption.cashflows` method to generic :class:`~rateslib.instruments.FXOption`
-       and also as a pre-requisite to :class:`~rateslib.periods.FXOptionPeriod`
+       and also as a pre-requisite to :class:`~rateslib.periods.FXOptionPeriod`.
+This also allows the derivative method :meth:`~rateslib.instruments.Sensitivities.cashflows_table` to function for *FXOption*.
    * - Instruments
      - Add an internal routine to derive *FXOption* `expiry` and `delivery` according to FX market conventions using the new settlement calendar system introduced in v1.3.0.